logimaxx/kviews.js/docs/README.md

 # KViews Documentation

 Welcome to the KViews documentation!
-KViews is a class-based JavaScript library for binding API data to DOM elements, supporting JSON API format.
+KViews is a class-based JavaScript library for binding API data to DOM elements, supporting JSON API format. **You must provide [jQuery](https://jquery.com/) and [Handlebars](https://handlebarsjs.com/)** in the page (or from your bundler) before KViews runs; load order should be **jQuery → Handlebars → KViews** (or your app bundle that imports KViews after those peers are configured).

 ## Documentation Structure